-The average daily level of funds available for investment purposes in the first six months of 2014/15 was £55.610Million.
+The average daily level of funds available for investment purposes in the first six months of 2016/17 was £50.274Million.
 These funds were available on a temporary basis, and the level of funds that were available was mainly dependent on the timing of payments, receipt of grants and progress on the capital programme.

-The counterparty limits approved within the Annual Investment Strategy were not breached during the first six months of 2015/16
+The counterparty limits approved within the Annual Investment Strategy were not breached during the first six months of 2016/17.

-Notwithstanding the Council's cautious and controlled approach to lending a rate of return for the period 1 April 2015 to 30 September 2015 was achieved, as follows:
+Notwithstanding the reduction in Bank of England base rate and the Council's cautious and controlled approach to lending a rate of return for the period 1 April 2016 to 30 September 2016 was achieved, as follows:

-Average Daily Angus Council 6 Month Internally set local Investment Exposure Rate of Return Benchmark Return investment rate target £000 (%) (%) (%) £55.610m 0.70 0.62 0.55
+Average Daily Angus Council 6 Month Internally set local Investment Exposure Rate of Return Benchmark Return investment rate target £000 (%) (%) (%) 50.274 0.64 0.41 0.65

 The benchmark included above represents the 6 month London Interbank Bid rate.
-It can be seen from the above table that the Angus Council rate of return is 0.08% higher than the above benchmark and 0.15% higher than the internally set local investment rate target of 0.55% as set out in the annual strategy.
+It can be seen from the above table that the Angus Council rate of return is 0.23% higher than the above benchmark but 0.01% lower than the internally set local investment rate target of 0.65% as set out in the annual strategy.
+The rate of return can be seen to be only slightly below target primarily as a result of the reduction in Bank of England base rates and this is considered to be a positive position in the current economic climate.